 Are you ready for a crisis on the Korean peninsula?

-- Does your communications strategy focus on managing both external media and customer inquiries as well as internal communications, including proactively managing the expectations and concerns of expatriate and local employees and their families?
+- Does your communications strategy focus on managing both external media and customer inquiries, and internal communications, including proactively managing the expectations and concerns of employees and their families?

-- Do you have baseline crisis management and business continuity capabilities, teams and plans that are up to date and robust enough to respond to severely disruptive scenarios, such as infrastructure and supply chains that are inaccessible and communications that are disrupted?
+- Do you have baseline crisis management and business continuity capabilities, teams and plans that are up to date and robust enough to respond to scenarios such as severely disrupted infrastructure, supply chains and communications?

-- Have you conducted a crisis exercise or war game using one of the possible North Korea-related crises as the scenario, including scenarios involving wider regional impacts beyond the Korean peninsula (e.g., implications for your business in and reactions from China and Japan), to evaluate your response capabilities and provide both local and global teams a safe environment to practice using response protocols?
+- Have you prepared for scenarios with wider regional impacts beyond the Korea, particularly in China and Japan, to evaluate response capabilities and give global teams a safe environment to practice using response protocols?
 Do your plans factor in jurisdictional compliance obligations?

 - If your key vendors are disrupted by this crisis, do they have the level of contingency planning necessary to ensure your operations will not be significantly disrupted?

-These questions highlight common areas where gaps exist and where many companies have traditionally underinvested despite their effectiveness in helping companies avoid, prepare for, and manage potential crises such as those that could arise out of the tensions on the Korean peninsula.
-The good news is that while some of the needed capabilities require significant planning (e.g., supply chain continuity), many of the baseline capabilities needed to withstand significant crises can be developed in simple and practical ways that focus on giving an organization the right mix of information, governance, planning, training, tools and practice necessary to enable it to feel confident that it can tackle any crisis.
+These questions highlight common areas where gaps exist and where many companies have traditionally underinvested.
+The good news is that while some of these areas require significant planning (such as supply chain continuity), many baseline capabilities needed to build resilience can be developed in simple, practical ways.
+These focus on giving an organization the right mix of information, governance, planning, training, tools and practice necessary to enable it to feel confident that it can tackle any crisis.